 The NPOESS development and acquisition plan is designed to make best use of production and existing POES and DMSP assets, to reduce risk on critical sensor payloads and algorithms, and to leverage civil, governmental, and international payload and spacecraft developments.
+The planned evolution from the current POES and DMSP programs to NPOESS will take place over the next six to ten years.
 Currently the U.S. is operating two primary POES and two primary DMSP satellites.
-With the planned launch in 2006 of EUMETSAT's first polar-orbiting MetOp satellite, there will be one POES, one MetOp, and two DMSP satellites in four orbital planes.
-The first launch of an NPOESS spacecraft is planned for 2013 to begin replacing the last of the current POES and DMSP satellites.
-When NPOESS reaches full operational capability spacecraft in both orbital planes, NPOESS and MetOp will combine to provide global coverage with a data refresh rate of approximately four hours for most observations.
+With the planned launch in 2005 of EUMETSAT's first polar-orbiting Metop satellite, there will be one POES, one Metop, and two DMSP satellites in four orbital planes.
+The first launch of an NPOESS spacecraft is planned for November 2009 to begin replacing the last of the current POES and DMSP satellites.
+When NPOESS reaches full operational capability in 2013, spacecraft in all three orbital planes will provide global coverage with a data refresh rate of approximately four hours for most observations.